Skip to main content

 Hip Replacement Surgery

-A hip replacement surgery is generally a necessary step once arthritis in the joint becomes too painful to engage in everyday activities like walking and moving around the house.
+A partial or total hip replacement surgery is generally a necessary step once arthritis in the joint becomes too painful to engage in everyday activities like walking and moving around the house.
+During this procedure, the arthritic hip joint is replaced with artificial metal or plastic components.

 CAUSES FOR HIP REPLACEMENT SURGERY